Surrounding Area

 George Washington University

-A hotel near George Washington University in Foggy Bottom, the Dupont Circle is a 15-minute stroll from its main campus.
-Whether visiting for a campus tour as a prospective student, moving your child in for GWU fall move-in, or attending GW Alumni & Families Weekend, The Dupont Circle hotel is conveniently located
+A luxury hotel near George Washington University in Foggy Bottom, the Dupont Circle is a 15-minute stroll from its main campus.
+Whether visiting for a campus tour as a prospective student, moving your child in for GWU fall move-in, or attending GW Alumni & Families Weekend, The Dupont Circle hotel is conveniently located for the occasion.

 Dupont Circle Shopping